(also Invisible Internet Project)

 A peer-to-peer (P2P) anonymous network that protects you from censorship, government surveillance, and online monitoring.
 It scatters your traffic, so there is a low chance that a third party will be able to intercept it.
 By using I2P you can also get encrypted access to the dark web.
 In a way, it serves a similar purpose to the Tor network, but there are some differences between the two.
 You can also use it for general browsing, instant messaging, file storing, and website hosting.

-- Users need to have advanced technical know-how.
-You will need to do extensive configuration for I2P to work.
+- The network is not designed for an average computer user.
+You will need to do extensive configuration on your browser for I2P to work.

 - I2P only encrypts data traveling through a configured browser.
 It will not encrypt network activity for the entire device.

 - I2P is mainly aimed at accessing the deep web and other hidden services.
 It doesn’t focus on providing privacy on the surface web, which may be another downside for regular internet users.

 - The availability of I2P nodes depends on volunteers who share their bandwidth.
 That poses risks to the network’s reliability and security as some nodes may be malicious or compromised.